What is a Good PSAT Score? (Freshmen, Sophomores, Juniors)

 |State||Selection Index Cutoff Scores|

 How Do PSAT/NMSQT, PSAT 10, and PSAT 8/9 Scores Correlate with Future SAT Scores?

 There is no direct relationship between PSAT scores and SAT scores.
 Many students who do well on the PSAT go on to achieve strong SAT scores, but this is not always the case.
 On the other hand, many students who don’t achieve a high score on the PSAT are able to improve significantly before taking the SAT.

-The bottom line is that scores from the PSAT/NMSQT and the PSAT10 should be used as data points to inform future studying.
-Use the tips to below to inform your SAT prep as you move on from the PSAT.
+The bottom line is that scores from the PSAT/NMSQT and the PSAT 10 should be used as data points to inform future studying.
+Use the tips below to inform your SAT prep as you move on from the PSAT.

-The score reports from the PSAT/NMSQT and PSAT10 are extensive.
+The score report you’ll receive from official PSAT sittings is extensive.
 They include subscores for each section that highlight areas of success and those for improvement.
 You can even use the “Your Scores: Next Steps” section to identify the specific skills that you need to work on.

 Want more SAT tips sent to you?

 Sign up below and we'll send you expert SAT tips and guides.